lxbtlr/lxbtlr/README.md

 🌌 My academic & working experience focus the last couple years has been in Microcode & System Architecture for chip development.

-🌱 I have a few interesting projects hosted here, spanning mixed analog & digital VLSI design, computer architecture, scientific computing, and more.
+🌱 I have a few interesting projects hosted here, spanning mixed analog & digital VLSI design, scientific computing, and more.

 📫 If you have any questions or want to chat you can best reach me at lxbtlr@pm.me 💭